 Africana Studies is an interdisciplinary program devoted to the historical, cultural, social and political legacies and subjective consequences of the dispersal of African peoples across the globe through the Atlantic, Indian Ocean and Saharan Slave Trades -- the largest forced migration in human history.
-It comprises the focused and critical study of the people, cultures and institutions of Africa and the African diaspora including the impact of slavery, colonialism, as well as attitudes about race and ethnicity, and, offers an interdisciplinary perspective on problems confronting a modern multiracial world.
+It comprises the focused and critical study of the people, cultures and institutions of Africa and the African diaspora including the impact of slavery, colonialism, attitudes about race and ethnicity, as well as offering an interdisciplinary perspective on problems confronting a modern multiracial world.
 The program provides University of Mount Union students with exposure to the experiences - historical and contemporary -- of black people(s) while teaching the analytical tools and skills necessary for rigorous and culturally sensitive analyses of those experiences.
 Faculty in the Africana Studies Program are committed to preparing students in the essential analytical, writing and communication skills necessary for the modern professions as well as graduate and post-graduate study.
-The Africana Studies Program is part of the Department of Interdisciplinary and Liberal Studies.
+The Africana Studies Program is part of the Department of Justice, Diversity, and Interdisciplinary Humanities.